-The ultimate goal of many is to allow people to work whenever from wherever and luckily, since COVID, many UK companies are now trying to offer more competitive working models to attract and retain talent.
+The ultimate goal of many is to allow people to work whenever from wherever and many European-based companies have struggled to adapt to this model, with more of them back in offices regularly and for longer than their UK counterparts.

-Although there is a growing expectation for better flexible working, there are numerous challenges for a business to think about when implementing this flexibility, ranging from technology requirements, processes to ensure high levels of productivity from the remote locations, and adequate considerations in place to ensure continuity of company culture and onboarding of new employees.
+Although there is a growing expectation for better flexible working, there are numerous challenges for a business to think about when implementing this flexibility, ranging from technology requirements, taxation, processes to ensure high levels of productivity from remote locations, and adequate considerations in place to ensure continuity of company culture and onboarding of new employees.

-Supply chain often works in a global environment, and often requires flexibility of hours to speak with international suppliers and stakeholders.
+Supply chain often works in a global environment, and often requires flexibility of working hours to speak with international suppliers and stakeholders.
 Flexibility on core working hours and remote working can be a solution to ensure a work life balance, and is an attractive offering to many candidates.